raiden-network/spec/smart_contracts.rst

 **Turning on the deprecation switch**

-Allows the deprecation executor to turn on the deprecation switch.
+Allows the deprecation executor to deprecate the contract.
 After this no channels accept new deposits, and no new channel can be opened.

 ::